 7.1 The building is a general needs block of flats and generally individual PEEPs, evacuation drills, and staff procedures are not required as there is no permanent staff.
 These issues should be covered in visiting contractors RAMS.
 Visiting staff are trained in the procedures for the building they are expected to visit.
 7.5-7.7 Information on residents with mobility, cognitive or sensory impairment(s).
 The Grenfell Inquiry Phase 1 recommendations highlighted the need for the whereabouts and information pertaining to people with mobility, cognitive and sensory impairment(s) to support the Fire and Rescue Service (FRS) in evacuation and rescue.
 Due to the sensitive nature of this information and the difficulties of keeping the information up to date guidance advises that the minimum possible information is retained in the Premises Information Box (PIB) to achieve this purpose.
-The minimum information should provide the FRS with the following: Identification of the location of those who may need rescue; Information on the level of resources needed to rescue the person(s).
-For Fire and Rescue Service purposes a simple list of flat numbers is needed with an indicator of: whether a person needs to be alerted that there is an incident taking place, and/or, whether a person requires assistance to evacuate or be rescued, and, whether any critical equipment is needed to carry assist the evacuation or carry out a rescue.
+The minimum information should provide the FRS with the following: Identification of the location of those who may need rescue.
+Information on the level of resources needed to rescue the person(s).
+For FRS purposes a simple list of flat numbers is needed with an indicator of: Whether a person needs to be alerted that there is an incident taking place, and/or, Whether a person requires assistance to evacuate or be rescued, and, Whether any critical equipment is needed to carry assist the evacuation or carry out a rescue.
 To achieve this, the location of the resident requiring assistance should be recorded on a schematic drawing of the building with one of the categories defined in the code of practice assigned to them.
-Further guidance on the presentation and the nature of the information to be recorded can be found in the code of practice issued jointly by the Fire Industry Association (FIA) and the National Fire Chiefs Council (NFCC) titled Code of Practice for the Provision of Premises Information Boxes in Residential Buildings 7.10 Contractor access is controlled by FCHO, no signing in book is necessary.
-Visitors to the flats are the responsibility of the tenants who provide access via the intercom and door entry system.
+Further guidance on the presentation and the nature of the information to be recorded can be found in the code of practice issued jointly by the Fire Industry Association (FIA) and the National Fire Chiefs Council (NFCC) titled Code of Practice for the Provision of Premises Information Boxes in Residential Buildings 7.10 Access to the building is controlled and visitors to residents will be allowed access where required.
+The escape routes are clearly signed.
+Other contractors and visitors gain access from the caretaker or are approved contractors for First Choice Homes who will have been given any necessary information in advance.
 7.11 First Choice Homes Oldham in-house contractors are trained in basic fire awareness.
 Information to other approved contractors is provided prior to undertaking any work.